At a Glance

 The predicted salary is between 43200 - 72000 £ per year.

-Our national team offers clients a full spectrum of expertise and handles a range of complex mandates in the residential, commercial, infrastructure, environmental, and waste sectors, as well as contentious work in Judicial Review and Lands Chamber proceedings.
+Our national team offers clients a full‑spectrum of expertise and handles a range of complex mandates in the residential, commercial and infrastructure, environmental and waste sectors, as well as contentious work in Judicial Review and Lands Chamber proceedings.
+You will work on large‑scale development consent orders, compulsory acquisitions, giving strategic planning advice, reviewing environmental statements, assisting with project management, and supporting our national real estate practice.

-- Experience of planning agreements.
+- Experience leading on complex planning agreements.

-- Experience of highway agreements.
+- Experience with highway agreements.

 - Knowledge and experience of Environmental Impact Assessments (EIA).